batocera-linux/batocera.linux/batocera-Changelog.md

   when using the **standalone** emulator because standalone did not remove `(Disc X)` from the ROM name when saving VMUs.
   If you were using per-game saves with standalone, be sure to launch your multi-disc game with the disc you most recently played so its VMU is renamed using the game ID.
+- Bluetooth Xbox compatible controllers may need to be reconfigured under EmulationStation due to the driver change to `hid-microsoft`.
 ### Hardware
 - Add OrangePi 4a board support
 - Add OrangePi 3b board support